-Study Abroad, for-credit internships provide you with excellent opportunities for gaining global, hands-on work experience while satisfying academic program internship requirements.
-Pitt’s Study Abroad Office can assist you in identifying and applying to overseas internships.
-The College of General Studies Academic Affairs office approves your study abroad, for-credit internship for your CGS degree, major, minor, or certificate.
+International internships provide you with excellent opportunities for gaining global, hands-on work experience while satisfying academic program internship requirements.
+Pitt’s Global Experiences Office can assist you in identifying and applying to overseas internships.
+The College of General Studies Academic Affairs office approves your for-credit internship for your CGS degree, major, minor, or certificate.

 Tip: Finding the right internship and getting all necessary approvals can take time.
-Please plan accordingly.
+Please start early and plan accordingly.

 Step 1: Once you have identified a study abroad internship, schedule a meeting with your CGS advisor and/or CGS program internship instructor to discuss its viability and the degree requirements that the internship can fulfill.

 Step 2: Complete the online CGS Course Substitution form to request CGS Academic Affairs approval of your internship credit for the desired degree requirement.

 Note: We recommend that in your appeal, you include as much information as possible, such as links to study abroad program provider, study abroad site/location, and internship program/provider.

 Step 3: CGS Academic Affairs will review your petition and notify you of the decision.

 Note: Internships completed on a Pitt-approved study abroad program would be granted provisional approval pending the final internship placement details if they are not known at the time of your petition request.
 If you have been given provisional approval, you will be required to provide your CGS advisor with a description of your internship and course paperwork (e.g., syllabus, completed assignments) once available.
 Note that your study abroad internship should meet the internship requirements of your CGS academic program.
 See the CGS Internship Policy page for eligibility requirements and regulations.